iam-mustak-ak/express-tool/apps/cli/DEVELOPMENT.md

-# 🛠️ Development Guide for Express Next CLI
+# 🛠️ Development Guide for Express Tool CLI

-This guide will help you set up your environment to develop and test the **Express Next CLI** locally.
+This guide will help you set up your environment to develop and test the **Express Tool CLI** locally.

 ## Prerequisities